The NFTS is committed to ensuring it is open to students of genuine ability, no matter what their background or financial circumstances.

 Toledo Productions supports diverse new British voices and talent.
 The Toledo Scholarship was established in 2005 by one of the world’s most successful producers and NFTS governor Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
 Since its inception, over 30 scholars have benefitted from £300,000 of funding including writer/director Shola Amoo (The Last Tree) and producer Kurban Kassam (Ginger and Rosa).
 More information is available on our Toledo Scholarship page, where you can see how it has helped British Black and Ethnic Minority students successfully train at the NFTS.

 When you are offered a place on an MA course, and if you are eligible, you will be invited to apply for these scholarships.
 We will also provide advice about other potential sources of funding.
 Applications for NFTS funding are means tested.
-Awards to UK MA students for the academic year commencing January 2020 have ranged from £1,000 to £10,000, depending on demonstrated individual need.
+Awards to UK MA students for the academic year commencing January 2021 have ranged from £1,000 to £10,000, depending on demonstrated individual need.
+You cannot apply for or request a specific donor when applying to the fund, however, If you match the criteria for a specific donor, you will be contacted.

 Scholarships for Diploma courses